lachlansimpson/footscray/Footscray_notes_on_a_suburb.rst

  - back door sometimes needs a wiggle.
  - please water the plants (upstairs: bathroom, study; downstairs: front and back yard.)
 Don't worry if something dies.
 It's a plant.
+ - even if it's been raining, please check garden bed under kitchen window - it's protected from sun and rain just a little too well.
  - Cleaning stuff in laundry cupboard, but don't go too crazy.
 HOLIDAY.
  - We don't have a favourite bathroom.
  - Sleep in either room.